mwarman/spring-boot-playground/README.md

 ### `bootRun`

-Builds and runs the application.
+Runs this project as a Spring Boot application.

 ```
 ./gradlew bootRun
 ```

 The application is available available at base URL: http://localhost:8080.
-To test a specific endpoint, for example, fetching a single Todo, use the URL: http://localhost:8080/todos/1
+To test a specific endpoint, for example, fetching a single Todo, use the URL: http://localhost:8080/api/todos/1

-### `build`
+### `bootJar`

-Builds the application and packages it as an executable JAR file.
+Assembles an executable jar archive containing the main classes and their dependencies.

 ```
-./gradlew build
+./gradlew bootJar
 ```

 The command produces build artifacts in the `./build` directory.
 The JAR file is created in `./build/libs`.
 For example, `todo-ws-0.0.1-SNAPSHOT.jar`.